Deniz-Jasa/stock_prediction_model/README.md

 ![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)

 **Method & Project Description:** Our stock prediction model uses a technical analysis approach at predicting the daily price movement of a stock and uses this data to attempt to predict future price movements.
+Using machine learning and the random forest regression model, we analyzed different financial indicators, such as RSI (Relative Strength Index) that gave the model signals about the next price movement.

 **Our Group:** [Khuong Tran](https://github.com/KVKTRAN), [Deniz Jasarbasic](https://github.com/Deniz-Jasa), [Eric Karpovits](https://github.com/EricKarpovits), [Raz Levi](https://github.com/razlevio)